 All capitalised costs are subject to technical, commercial and management review, as well as review for indicators of impairment at least once a year.
 This is to confirm the continued intent to develop or otherwise extract value from the discovery.
-When this is no longer the case, the costs are written off through the statement of other comprehensive income.
+When this is no longer the case, the costs are written off through the statement of comprehensive income.

-3.2.
-Commitments
+3.2 Commitments

-3.2.1.
-Exploration commitments
+3.2.1 Exploration commitments

 All oil and gas exploration tenements, as a general rule, are granted with attached statutory work obligations.
 These work obligations can in certain circumstances and from time to time, be varied through negotiation with the respective State Regulator.
 Funding of these work obligations can be undertaken in several different ways.
 A company may choose to farm down (reduce) its equity in a respective tenement in return for a free carry of the work program by a farminee; A company could alternatively choose to monetise another existing asset to raise funds to undertake the work program; or a company may decide to issue equity (shares) and raise capital from investors for a specific work program on exploration tenements.
-In the overarching permit and capital management environment of a company may also, interrogate the seriatim of opportunities the company has, and decide that some assets (tenements) are of higher technical risk, or lower potential economic return in the current macro environment and therefore should be relinquished by the company without committing further capital.
+In the overarching permit and capital management environment of a company it may also decide that some assets (tenements) are of higher technical risk, or lower potential economic return in the current macro economic environment and therefore should be relinquished by the company without committing further capital.
 This would then eliminate the work program and the tenement from the asset inventory.
 All these options remain available to Blue Energy in its management of its exploration tenements going forward.

-3.2.2.
-Operating lease commitments
+3.2.2 Operating lease commitments

-The Consolidated Entity leases office premises and car parking under a non-cancellable operating lease.
+The Company leases office premises and car parking under a non-cancellable operating lease.
 The lease commenced April 2014 and runs for 6 years terminating on 31 March 2020 and has an escalation clause of the higher of 2.5% or CPI capped at 4.5% per annum.
 There are no renewal rights on the leases.

-2017 \$'000 2016 \$'000

-Within 1 year 178 174

-After 1 year but no more than 5 years 323 501
+fter 1 year but no more than 5 years 2018 \$'000 2017 \$'000 Within 1 year 183 178 After 1 year but no more than 5 years 140 323 Total 323 501

-Total 501 675